zhanyang01/tp/docs/UserGuide.md

 # InsuraHub User Guide

 InsuraHub is a **desktop app for managing clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Insurahub can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, InsuraHub can get your contact management tasks done faster than traditional GUI apps.
 This app is mainly used by insurance agents who have many clients and tasks such as appointments to keep track of on a daily basis.

 ## Table of Contents